Diabetes and Your Skin

 Eruptive xanthomatosis: Severe insulin resistance can make it hard for your body to get rid of fat in your blood.
 When you have very high cholesterol, this skin condition can happen.
 Firm, yellow, waxy pea-like bumps on the skin are surrounded by red halos and are itchy.
 These usually show up on the eyes, elbows, face, and buttocks.
 They also can appear on the back side of the arms and legs.
 To treat it, your doctor will work to control the level of fats in your blood.
 The bumps usually go away over several weeks.
 You might also need drugs that control different types of fats in the blood (lipid-lowering drugs).

-Diabetic blisters (bullous diabeticorum): In rare cases, people with diabetes develop blisters that resemble burn blisters.
-These blisters can occur on the fingers, hands, toes, feet, legs, or forearms.
-Diabetic blisters usually are painless and heal on their own.
-They often occur in people who have severe diabetes and diabetic neuropathy.
-Bringing your blood glucose level under control is the treatment for this condition.
+Diabetes-related blisters (bullous diabeticorum): In rare cases, people with diabetes get blisters that resemble burn blisters.
+These can affect the fingers, hands, toes, feet, legs, or forearms.
+They're usually painless and they heal on their own.
+They often happen in people who have severe diabetes and diabetic neuropathy.
+For treatment, your doctor will help you get your blood sugar levels under control.

-Disseminated granuloma annulare: This condition causes sharply defined, ring or arc-shaped areas on the skin.
-These rashes most often occur on the fingers and ears, but they can occur on the chest and abdomen.
-The rash can be red, red-brown, or skin colored.
-Treatment usually is not required, but sometimes a topical steroid medication, such as hydrocortisone, may help.
+Disseminated granuloma annulare: This condition causes sharply defined ring- or arc-shaped areas on the skin.
+These rashes most often happen on the fingers and ears, but they can appear on the chest and abdomen, too.
+The rash can be red, red-brown, or skin-colored.
+Treatment usually isn't needed, but sometimes a steroid medication you put on your skin, such as hydrocortisone, can help.